-Let’s look at some benefits…… It’s an obvious one but providing free fruit at work gently encourages your staff to make healthy food choices, which can be part of a wider drive to encourage employees to eat more healthily.
+Let’s look at some benefits…… It’s an obvious one, but providing free fruit at work gently encourages your staff to make healthy food choices, which can be part of a wider drive to encourage employees to eat more healthily.
 The financial outlay depends on the number of staff you have – and how much they like fruit.
-However per ten employees, it should cost no more than £17-18 to top up the bowl twice a week, if you buy from a reasonably-priced supermarket or a local greengrocer.
+However, per ten employees it should cost no more than £17-18 to top up the bowl twice a week if you buy it from a reasonably-priced supermarket or a local greengrocer.

 - It’s an excellent source of vitamins and minerals, including folate, vitamin C and potassium

 - Fruit provides a great source of fibre, which can help to maintain a healthy gut and prevent digestion problems

 - Eating fruit regularly can help to lower the risk of heart disease, stroke and some types of cancer

 - Fruit contributes to a healthy, balanced diet and taste great

 (Source: NHS Live Well)